Schf/CompetitiveProgramming/README.md

-# CompetitiveProgramming
+# competitiveprogramming
-All thing competitive programming, from courses to contests to singled out exercises
+All things competitive programming, from courses to contests to singled out exercises